-I like that Wiersbe uses the analogy that prophets are like doctors. they give a diagnosis, then a prescription to address the issue, and then warning f the prescription is ignored.
+I like that Wiersbe uses the analogy that prophets are like doctors.
+They give a diagnosis, then a prescription to address the issue, and then warning if the prescription is ignored.

-He say the idea early in the chapter, where his translations used "rebel", is actually a word that means breaking a contract.
+His translations used the word "rebel", a word that means breaking a contract.
 Which is exactly what they did.
-He had a covenant with them that couldn't have been clearer.
+God had a covenant with them that couldn't have been clearer.

 Wiersbe makes an excellent comparison between the religious people God was speaking to then and the religious people of America.
 What is our church budgets priorities?
 The gospel?
 Does being a "Christian nation" show in our divorce rates or the entertainment we create?
 Many of us are "going through the motions", just as they were.
 God knows our hearts.
 That is what He cares about.
 Not our sacrifices.

 Both MacArthur and Wiersbe describes this passage as a court scene, with all of the language describing Hs case against His people.

 I think it's all pretty much been said.